amacgregor/allanmacgregor/src/pages/articles/2013-11-04-technical-debt/index.md

 ---
-title: "Technical Debt"
+title: 'Technical Debt'
-date: "2013-11-04"
+date: '2013-11-04'
 layout: post
 draft: false
-path: "/posts/technical-debt"
+path: '/posts/technical-debt'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Programming"
+  - 'Programming'
-    - "Best Practices"
+  - 'Best Practices'
-    - "Technical Debt"
+  - 'Technical Debt'
-description: "Technical Debt, chances are that you as developer have heard that term at least once before; but ask yourself do you really understand technical debt and when is appropriate to use it."
+description: 'Technical Debt, chances are that you as developer have heard that term at least once before; but ask yourself do you really understand technical debt and when is appropriate to use it.'
 ---

 Technical Debt, chances are that you as developer have heard that term at least once before; but ask yourself do you really understand technical debt and when is appropriate to use it.

 The term "technical debt" was first coined by Ward Cunningham who compared technical complexity and debt in a 1992 experience report: